IvanovOleg/alpaca_markets_terminal/README.md

 ### 3. Verify Connection

-Look for these indicators:
+Look for these indicators in the console:
-- Console: `✅ Connected to trading stream!`
+- `✅ Connected to trading stream!`
+- `✅ Connected to market data stream!`
+- `✅ Subscribed to bars for ["AAPL"]`

+Look for these indicators in the UI:
-- UI: `🟢 Live Updates` (green indicator in header)
+- `🟢 Live Updates` (green indicator for trading WebSocket)
+- `📊 Market Data (Last: HH:MM:SS)` (blue indicator for market data WebSocket)

 ## Usage